turtle-patronus/Linear-Regression-from-scratch/README.md

+# To predict the popularity of a given Mashable article
-# Linear Regression from scratch
+## Done by implementing linear regression from scratch

+The dataset can be found here: http://archive.ics.uci.edu/ml/datasets/Online+News+Popularity

-Implementation of multiple linear regression from scratch.
+This is an mplementation of multiple linear regression from scratch.
 The code is written from scratch and does *NOT* use existing functions or packages which can provide the Multiple Linear Regression regressor or fit/predict function (e.g. sklearn).

 A good exercise to delve into the mathematics behind any library's code implementation.